Speeches and Papers by Randy Rydell

-All existing regional nuclear weapon-free zones (NWFZ) originated in their respective regions and all reflected local conditions.2 Their "regional" focus, however, has obscured the fact that all were developed as part of a family of "partial measures" related to global nuclear disarmament.
-Each of the treaties establishing these zones identifies both nuclear disarmament and "general and complete disarmament" (GCD)as goals, with the latter combining the elimination of weapons of mass destruction (WMD) with the limitation of conventional arms.
-A review of the Middle East initiative in three multilateral arenas - the United Nations, the International Atomic Energy Agency (IAEA) and the forums of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) - will help both in establishing the initiative's broader multilateral context and in comprehending the various strategies adopted to advance it.
+All existing regional nuclear weapon-free zones (NWFZ) originated in their respective regions and all reflected local conditions.
+Their "regional" focus, however, has obscured the fact that all were developed as part of a family of "partial measures" related to global nuclear disarmament.
+Each of the treaties establishing these zones identifies both nuclear disarmament and "general and complete disarmament" (GCD) as goals, with the latter combining the elimination of weapons of mass destruction (WMD) with the limitation of conventional arms.
+A review of the Middle East initiative in three multilateral arenas - United Nations, IAEA and NPT - will help both in establishing the initiative's broader multilateral context and in comprehending the various strategies adopted to advance it.

 22 October 2013

 Transparency is one of the five fundamental qualities of a good disarmament agreement, along with verification, irreversibility, universality, and bindingness.
 Yet the transparency of existing nuclear-weapons arsenals and their associated fissile materials is very uneven, in some cases virtually non-existent.
 This statement discusses how transparency has been addressed in both UN and NPT arenas and underscores the need to commence reporting on nuclear disarmament activities to the UN Repository of Information Provided by Nuclear-Weapon States